shuding/nextra/.changeset/polite-paws-shout.md

 - Add alias `Cards.Card` to `Card` component

 - should not attach custom heading id as id attribute if parent is `Tabs.Tab` or `Tab`

+- should not save to toc list headings of level 1